jamesonarnett/terminal/README.md

 # terminal || jShell

-Still working, but you can see my progress <a href="https://jamesonarnett.github.io/terminal/">here!</a>
+A terminal inspired project, bootstrapped with create-vue-app, and <br />

-A project bootstrapped with create-vue-app, made in the style of a linux terminal.
+made in the style of a linux terminal.
+Check it out <a href="https://jamesonarnett.github.io/terminal/">here!</a>

 ## List of Commands